-- 124. According to the IAAF, the prohibited substance, i.e. DMT, listed in the table had been detected in the respective samples by the Moscow Laboratory in the initial screening.
-However, because of the DPM, the samples had been automatically reported as negative in ADAMS. - 125.
+- 128. According to the IAAF, the prohibited substances listed in the table had been detected in the respective samples by the Moscow Laboratory in the initial screening.
+However, because of the DPM, the samples had been automatically reported as negative in ADAMS. - 129.
 In the following, the Sole Arbitrator will assess whether the London Washout Schedules should be considered reliable, thereby indicating that the Athlete has used a prohibited substance in violation of Rule 32.2(b) of the 2012-2013 IAAF Rules in July 2012.
-The assessment entails an evaluation of the alleged unreliability of the ADAMS data, which is conflicting with the London Washout Schedules.

-- 126. The Athlete expressly admits that she has provided the three samples in question, i.e. 2729686, 2729483, and 2728713, on 16, 21, and 31 July 2012, respectively.
-Thus, the issue boils down to the question of which one of the two conflicting sets of evidence should be held reliable: (1) the ADAMS entries showing that samples 2729686 and 2729483 were negative or (2) the London Washout Schedules, which suggest that the Athlete had used, knowingly or unknowingly, a banned substance.
-The IAAF has disputed the accuracy of the ADAMS entries based essentially on the findings described in the IP Reports, whereas the Athlete has challenged the reliability of the London Washout Schedules and invoked her clean ADAMS record. - 127.
+The assessment entails an evaluation of the alleged unreliability of the ADAMS data, which is conflicting with the London Washout Schedules. - 130.
+The Athlete expressly admits that he has provided the four samples in question on 16, 21, and 27 July 2012, and that the sample numbers 2729653, 2729649, 2727843, and 2730798, respectively, are correct.
+Thus, the issue boils down to the question of which one of the two conflicting sets of evidence should be held reliable: (1) the ADAMS entries showing that the four samples were negative and indicating lower T/E ratios than the London Washout Schedules or (2) the London Washout Schedules, which suggest that the Athlete had used, knowingly or unknowingly, banned substances.
+The IAAF has disputed the accuracy of the ADAMS entries based essentially on the findings described in the IP Reports, whereas the Athlete has challenged the reliability of the London Washout Schedules and invoked his clean ADAMS record. - 131.
 Customarily, a hearing panel would adhere to the information in the official documents and entries made by different anti-doping authorities.
 However, the present matter cannot be considered a normal anti-doping case.
 Broadly speaking, the allegations against the Athlete based on the London Washout Schedules relate to extensive doping practices in Russian sports in the 2010s.
 As noted above, it has been established in a number of other connections that the Russian anti-doping regime was at that time in part corrupted, which eventually led to various different consequences, including the revocation of the accreditation of the Moscow Laboratory and the declaration that RUSADA was non-compliant in November 2015.
 Therefore, the Sole Arbitrator finds that the ADAMS entries by the Moscow Laboratory do not per se enjoy unreserved reliability.
-The assessment relating to the reliability of the evidence before a hearing panel must be made in light of all the facts and circumstances of an individual case. - 128.
-The IAAF has submitted altogether 35 EDP documents in their native format.
-Nine of them are native London Washout Schedules, including three London Washout Schedules containing the codes of the Athlete's three samples (EDP0019, EDP0021, and EDP0026).
+The assessment relating to the reliability of the evidence before a hearing panel must be made in light of all the facts and circumstances of an individual case.

+132. The IAAF has submitted altogether 35 EDP documents in their native format.
+Nine of them are native London Washout Schedules, including three London Washout Schedules containing the codes of the Athlete's four samples (EDP0019, EDP0021, and EDP0024).
 Put differently, the Sole Arbitrator has had at his disposal electronic copies of the Excel spreadsheets in question instead of mere scans of redacted documents.
-The metadata (properties) of the Excel file containing information on the Athlete's sample 2729686 of 16 July 2012 (EDP0019) includes the following particulars:
+The metadata (properties) of the Excel file containing information on the Athlete's sample 2729653 of 16 July 2012 includes the following particulars:

 "Company Moscow Antidoping Lab

 Related Dates

-Last Modified 19.07.2012 ()
+Last Modified 19.07.2012 (...)

-Created 19.07.2012 ()
+Created 19.07.2012 (...)

-Last Printed 19.07.2012 ()
+Last Printed 19.07.2012 (...)

-Related People
+Related People (...)

-()

 Author Tim Sobolevsky